Policy last updated

 ‘Secondary’ and ‘Camp’ schools and campuses are ineligible for MHiPS funding.

-MHiPS will be rolled out based on area between 2023 and 2026.
+MHiPS will be implemented in all government and low-fee non-government schools based on area between 2023 and 2026.
 The schedule is:

 - 2023: Barwon, Brimbank Melton, Goulburn, Hume Merri-bek, Outer Gippsland